 what vehicles are affected by the low emission zone?

-All cars, motorbikes, vans, buses, coaches and lorries will be affected by the new rules, however charges will only apply to models that don't meet specific emissions standards.
+All cars, motorbikes, vans, buses, coaches and lorries are affected by the new ULEZ rules, however charges will only apply to models that don't meet specific emissions standards.

-All petrol vehicles must meet Euro 4 standards.
-This standard became mandatory for all cars produced after January 2006, meaning the majority of vehicles on our road meet this.
-Though it does mean, if you're a proud owner of an old-school Mazda MX-5, we've got some bad news for you…
+The official TFL guidelines are that all petrol vehicles must meet Euro 4 standards.
+This standard became mandatory for all cars produced after January 2006, meaning the majority of vehicles on our road meet it.
+Though it does mean that if you're a proud owner of an old-school Mazda MX-5, we've got some bad news for you…

 Contrastingly, diesel models must comply with Euro 6 - another standard that has become mandatory, but only since September 2015.
 These improvements therefore mean all Euro 0-3 petrols and 0-5 diesels will now need to pay the charge.

-Despite these rules, if you're an owner of a vehicle deemed historic by the government (40 years+), yours may be exempt from ULEZ payment, but will still need to pay congestion charges if passing the margins.
+Despite these rules, if you're an owner of a vehicle deemed historic by the government (40 years+), yours may be exempt from ULEZ payment.
+However, you’ll still need to pay congestion charges, if passing the margins.

-Your charges will vary depending on your mode of transport and its categorical weight.
+The charges vary depending on your mode of transport and its categorical weight.

-Any ULEZ charge is in addition to the current £11.50 congestion charge also, meaning fees can quickly add up – especially as the zone operates 24/7.
+Any ULEZ charge is in addition to the current £11.50 congestion charge, meaning fees can quickly add up – especially as the zone operates 24/7.
 Subsequently, this means if you drive in the ULEZ area across two days, you will need to pay twice.